reliablerascal/fort-washington/README.md

 # river side, not Riverside
 _An exploration of access issues to Fort Washington Park_

 This repository is currently a nest of the type that rats might find enjoyable.
 That's because it's a cluttered work in progress, full of trials and mostly errors.

+The scrolling map was adapted in part from <a href="https://github.com/mapbox/storytelling" target="_blank">Chris Whong's Mapbox Storytelling template</a>.

 For now, see [river side, not Riverside](https://docs.google.com/presentation/d/1ZwO5fan_ltLzFTe16mZ3CVEGW-FTXvENLcBm89uCm5U/edit#slide=id.g260a9537d66_0_40) for a deeper dive into part of my process.

-Here's a prototype draft of my story, [The Stressfull Entry to a Relaxing Fortress](https://reliablerascal.github.io/fort-washington/), as published on GitHub.
+Here's a prototype draft of my story, [The Stressful Entry to a Relaxing Fortress](https://reliablerascal.github.io/fort-washington/), as published on GitHub.

 ## Key Findings and Data Sources
 ...